 - 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (this Code).
-This Code is operative from 1 January 2020 and supersedes APES 110 Code of Ethics for Professional Accountants (issued in December 2010 and subsequently amended in December 2011, May 2013, November 2013, May 2017 and April 2018).
+This Code is operative from 1 January 2020 and supersedes APES 110 Code of Ethics for Professional Accountants (issued in December 2010 and subsequently amended in December 2011, May 2013, November 2013, May 2017 and March 2018).
 Earlier adoption of this Code is permitted.
-The transitional provision relating to Key Audit Partner rotation shall apply up to the date specified in the transitional provision on page 210. - R1.2 Subject to paragraph 1.5, all Members in Australia shall comply with APES 110 including when providing Professional Services in an honorary capacity. - R1.3 All Members practising outside of Australia shall comply with APES 110 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - R1.4 In addition to the Members' obligation to comply with the Code, Members shall comply with other applicable Professional Standards and be familiar with relevant guidance notes when providing Professional Activities. - 1.5 This Code is not intended to detract from any responsibilities which may be imposed by law or regulation.
+The transitional provision relating to Key Audit Partner rotation shall apply up to the date specified in the transitional provision on page 218. - R1.2 Subject to paragraph 1.4, all Members in Australia shall comply with APES 110 including when providing Professional Services in an honorary capacity. - R1.3 All Members practising outside of Australia shall comply with APES 110 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.4 This Code is not intended to detract from any responsibilities which may be imposed by law or regulation.
 The AUASB has issued auditing standards as legislative instruments under the Corporations Act 2001 (the Act).
 For audits and reviews under the Act, those standards have legal enforceability.
-To the extent that those auditing standards make reference to relevant ethical requirements, the requirements of APES 110 have legal enforceability due to Auditing Standard ASA 102 Compliance with Ethical Requirements when Performing Audits, Reviews and Other Assurance Engagements. - 1.6 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.7 In applying the requirements outlined in this Code, Members shall be guided not merely by the words but also by the spirit of this Code. - 1.8 In this Code, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.
+To the extent that those auditing standards make reference to relevant ethical requirements, the requirements of APES 110 have legal enforceability due to Auditing Standard ASA 102 Compliance with Ethical Requirements when Performing Audits, Reviews and Other Assurance Engagements. - 1.5 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.6 In applying the requirements outlined in this Code, Members shall be guided not merely by the words but also by the spirit of this Code. - 1.7 In this Code, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.